 I experienced something this past summer that could have set me back in my business and shaken me to my core.
-I realized then, no one cares and it is a lesson I hope to pass on to my tribe today.
+I realized then, no one cares, and it is a lesson I hope to pass on to my tribe today.
 You will meet, hire, collaborate, and otherwise get to know so many people along this journey.
-Some will have your best interest at heart and some will simply want to gain from you (monetary or otherwise).
+Some will have your best interest at heart, and some will want to gain from you (monetary or otherwise).

 Many of us have started businesses for different reasons.
-Some of us want to be our own bosses and experience true freedom.
+Some of us want to be entrepreneurs and experience real freedom.
 Some of us want to share our knowledge with the world in hopes to propel the success of others.
 It is that exact sentiment that many miss the point.
-While we may want to help and propel others, it is ultimately up to each individual to make things happen for themselves.
+While we may want to help and drive others, it is ultimately up to each person to make things happen for themselves.
 Being accountable for one’s success and owning each failure is what sets us all apart.

 So, today and every single day of this journey, I urge you to remember that there is nothing more amazing than owning your triumphs and failures with your head held high.
 Knowing that you have given every ounce of yourself to the journey you felt so compelled to set upon at one point in your life.
 Own the good and the bad and everything that comes with being a small business owner that is true entrepreneurship.
 That is the risks we all took.